 Want to find the best Bitcoin cloud mining contracts?
 This post has you covered.
-Just know ahead of time - the truth about cloud mining in 2020 isn’t pretty.
+Just know ahead of time - the truth about cloud mining in the year 2022 isn’t pretty.

 Like the heading says, most cloud mining contracts are scams.
 Why?